How role-play shapes relevance judgment in zero-shot LLM rankers: Methods

 \subsection{Zero-shot LLM ranking with role-play}

 Zero-shot LLM-based ranking leverages the instruction-following capabilities of LLMs to assess query-document relevance via prompting.
 In this work, we consider both pointwise and pairwise zero-shot settings.
 In the pointwise setting, the model assesses one query-document pair at a time, which aligns naturally with relevance judgment tasks~\cite{zhuang2023beyond}.
 In the pairwise setting, each query is evaluated against two documents, a design that naturally encodes a relative relevance comparison and is therefore well-suited for ranking tasks~\cite{qin2023large}.
-To maintain consistency between pointwise and pairwise prompts, we unify the output format to ``Yes'' or ``No'' and structure each prompt according to the template illustrated in Figure~\ref{fig:pipeline} (a).
+We exclude listwise and setwise approaches primarily because their multi-document context introduces intricate cross-document attention dependencies that would complicate the causal tracing of internal mechanisms.
+Furthermore, such settings are less amenable to a constrained and unified output space.
+To maintain consistency between pointwise and pairwise prompts, we unify the output format to ``Yes'' or ``No'' and structure each prompt according to the template illustrated in Figure~\ref{fig:pipeline}a.
 For pairwise prompts, we control for positional bias by ensuring that Document A appears equally often as relevant and irrelevant across samples.
 Given the high computational cost of activation patching, we restrict each sample query to a single document (pointwise) or a single document pair (pairwise) and report results averaged over all samples.